tableau/server-client-python/docs/docs/api-ref.md

 Using the TSC library, you can get information about all the groups on a site, you can add or remove groups, or add or remove users in a group.

 The group resources for Tableau Server are defined in the `GroupItem` class.
-The class corresponds to the user resources you can access using the Tableau Server REST API.
+The class corresponds to the group resources you can access using the Tableau Server REST API.
 The group methods are based upon the endpoints for groups in the REST API and operate on the `GroupItem` class.

 <br>
 <br>